joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 So how do we look out for these blind spots?
 How do you find unknown unknowns?
 By putting yourself in the shoes of others.

-So here's what you can do, when it comes to accessibility: use Axe or a similar automated tool.
+So here's what you can do, when it comes to accessibility: use Axe or a similar automated tool in your developer workflows.
 Go without a pointing device for a day.
 Try a screen reader.
 And if you can, spend time observing the experience people with disabilities have with what you build.